ludeeus/webhook/README.md

 ## Docker

-This is also avaible as a minimalistic docker container (> 4MB) [ludeeus/webhook ](https://hub.docker.com/r/ludeeus/webhook)
+This is also available as a minimalistic docker container (> 4MB) [ludeeus/webhook ](https://hub.docker.com/r/ludeeus/webhook)

 To get started just run: